 yenagoa medical journal

-We publish open access, peer-reviewed original articles, review articles, case reports, letters to the editor, short communication, commentaries, viewpoints, book reviews, medical educational materials and articles on socioeconomic, political or legal matters related to medical practice.
+We publish open access, peer-reviewed original articles, short research notes, short communications, review articles, systematic review articles, case reports, commentaries, perspectives, viewpoints, letters to the editor, book reviews, medical educational materials and articles on socioeconomic, political or legal matters related to medical practice.

 - Original research articles

 These include original data that have not been published anywhere else (except as an abstract).
-Research articles should follow the structure of Abstract, Introduction, Methodology, Results, Discussion, Conclusion, Acknowledgements, Competing Interests, Authors’ contributions, Consent (where applicable), Ethical approval (where applicable), References and illustrations/figures/tables.
+Research articles should follow the structure of Abstract, Introduction, Methodology, Results, Discussion, Conclusion, Acknowledgements, Authors’ contributions, Competing Interests, Funding, Consent (where applicable), Ethical approval (where applicable), and References.
 An original research article should not contain more than 6 illustrations/figures/tables, not more than 40 references, and should not exceed 4,000 words (all inclusive).

 - Short research notes

 These are single-finding articles that can be reported with not more than two illustrations/figures/tables.
 Posters from conferences or internal meetings may be written as short research notes.
 Some additional detail in the methods, description of the results, and discussion may be required to enable readers have enough information to understand the description of the work.
-A Short research note should follow the structure of Abstract, Introduction, Methodology, Results, Discussion, Conclusion, Acknowledgements, Competing Interests, Authors’ Contributions, Consent (where applicable), Ethical approval (where applicable), References and illustrations/figures/tables.
+A Short research note should follow the structure of Abstract, Introduction, Methodology, Results, Discussion, Conclusion, Acknowledgements, Authors’ contributions, Competing Interests, Funding, Consent (where applicable), Ethical approval (where applicable), and References.
 This should not exceed 2,500 words, 3 illustrations/figures/tables, and 30 references.

 - Short communications

 These are urgent communications of important preliminary results that are original, of high interest and likely to have a significant impact on the subject area of the Yenagoa Medical Journal.
-The original research article is expected to be sent to Yenagoa Medical Journal for publication following short communication.
-A short communication should not exceed 2,500 words, 2 illustrations/figures/tables, and 15 references.
+The original research article is expected to be sent to Yenagoa Medical Journal for publication following a short communication.
+A short communication should follow the structure of Abstract, Introduction, Methodology, Results, Discussion, Conclusion, Acknowledgements, Authors’ contributions, Competing Interests, Funding, Consent (where applicable), Ethical approval (where applicable), and References.
+This should not exceed 2,500 words, 2 illustrations/figures/tables, and 15 references.

 - Review articles

 These will include discussion of published articles and data acquired in a specific area, and will not have to be data acquired by the authors.
-A review article may have different headings, and does not follow a particular pattern.
 The name of the author(s) reviewing particular article(s) should be written as the author(s) of a review article.
 The source of the article(s) reviewed should be written in the abstract.
-Review articles should not exceed 6,000 words, 100 references and 12 illustrations/figures/tables.
+Review articles should follow the structure of Abstract, Introduction, Body (may have different headings, and does not follow a particular pattern), Conclusion, Acknowledgements, Authors’ contributions, Competing Interests, Funding, Consent (where applicable), Ethical approval (where applicable), and References.
+This should not exceed 6,000 words, 100 references and 12 illustrations/figures/tables.

 - Systematic review articles

 These are usually based on medical interventions or animal model studies.
 Authors should consult the PRISMA guidelines for reporting in systematic reviews.
 Systematic reviews deal with a clearly formulated question and use systematic and explicit methods to identify, select, and critically assess the relevant research.
+The sections on Acknowledgements, Authors’ contributions, Competing Interests, Funding, Consent (where applicable), Ethical approval (where applicable), and References should be included.
 These articles should not exceed 6,000 words, 50 references and 12 illustrations/figures/tables.

 - Case reports